shancarter/ucb-dataviz-fall-2013/classes/handy/index.md

 - learn about [adoption trends](http://adoption.state.gov/about_us/statistics.php) in the U.S. even when downloading the isn't obvious.
 (Goal: find a URL that gives you the number of adoptions to the United States by country of origin since 1999.)

 - get a list of GIS coordinates for NYC's [citiBike stations](http://citibikenyc.com/stations)

-##If there's time...
-A tiny bit of scraping with R's magic XML package.